mbrycke/mbrycke.github.io/_posts/2024-03-24-docker_volume.md

 tags: [linux, docker]
 ---

-# Persistent Volumes in Docker (protecting your data)

 ## Intro

 Data is actually persistent in a docker container if the container is restarted on e.g. a system reboot.
 This is because the data is stored in the container's writable layer.